-Join Jan Kabili for an in-depth discussion in this video Sharing photos to Twitter, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video Sharing photos to Twitter, part of Learning Photoshop Elements 12.

 One of the exciting ways to share your photos directly from Elements…is to share to social media sites like Facebook, Twitter, Flicker and more.…You can share to social media sites from the share…menu that you'll find at the top of the organizer.…Or from the shorter menu that you'll see at the top of…the editor, if you happen to be working on a photo there.…As an example, I'm going to show you how…you can share a photo from the organizer to Twitter.…Now, there are a few things you'll want…to do in advance.…For one thing, you want to make a Twitter account if you don't already have one.…For another, you want to be sure that you're online…at the time you want to share a photo from Elements…to twitter and you want to make sure that the…photo that you're sharing is small enough to meet Twitter's requirements.…